Fritz-Julius Lemp

 U-110 21 Nov 1940 9 May 1941 (+) 2 patrols (46 days)

 Kptlt.
-Fritz-Julius Lemp was the central figure of one of the most controversial incidents of the entire Battle of the Atlantic when, as commander of U-30, he spotted a large blacked-out ship zig-zagging at high speed on 3 September, 1939.
-Lemp took an educated guess that this vessel was an armed merchant cruiser (an AMC, a converted liner fitted with deck guns to protect merchants) as passenger liners were not supposed to be zig-zagging like this one did, and he managed to hit it with two torpedoes, sinking the ship.
+Fritz-Julius Lemp was the central figure of one of the most controversial incidents of the Battle of the Atlantic when, as commander of U-30, he spotted a large blacked-out ship zig-zagging at high speed on 3 September 1939.
+Lemp took an educated guess that this vessel was an armed merchant cruiser (an AMC, a converted liner fitted with deck guns to protect merchant ships), as passenger liners were not supposed to be zig-zagging like this one was, and he managed to hit it with two torpedoes, sinking the ship.
 The vessel turned out to be the passenger liner Athenia; 112 of her passengers died in the sinking.

-Lemp achieved great success with U-30, sinking 17 ships and damaging one.
-This was the first U-boat to make use of the French bases in July 1940, and on 14 August, 1940 Lemp, age 26, was the seventh U-boat commander to be awarded the Knights Cross.
+Lemp achieved great success in U-30, sinking 17 ships and damaging two, including the British battleship HMS Barham (04).
+She was the first U-boat to make use of the French bases in July 1940, and on 14 August 1940 Lemp, aged 26, became the seventh U-boat commander to be awarded the Knights Cross.

 Patrol info for Fritz-Julius Lemp